 Dental implants are an incredible treatment used to replace missing teeth.
 This treatment uses small titanium posts which are surgically implanted into your jawbone to provide the necessary support for your replacement teeth.
 As you heal from the procedure, your bone fuses to the posts in a natural process called osseointegration.
 This process turns the posts into strong, stable replacement roots that anchor your new teeth securely in place.
-At Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio, we provide dental implants to meet many different needs.
+At Rekos & Border Oral Surgery, we provide dental implants to meet many different needs.
 Implants provide several significant benefits over traditional treatments.
 One of these benefits is that they are easier to maintain than dentures.
 However, they still require proper care.

 The Importance of Cleaning Your Dental Implants

 Keeping your dental implants clean is essential for maintaining your oral health and for ensuring that your dental implants remain strong and healthy.
 Even if all of your teeth have been replaced, good oral hygiene practices are incredibly important.
 Your ceramic replacement teeth cannot decay or develop cavities, but they still collect plaque and bacteria.

 These substances, while natural, can irritate your gum tissue, leading to gum disease.
 As gum disease progresses, your gums begin to pull away from your teeth, allowing bacteria to get trapped below the gum line.
 The bacteria eventually begin attacking your jawbone, causing it to grow weak.
 When this happens, the stability of your dental implants becomes compromised, and you may even experience implant failure.